random689/tp/docs/DeveloperGuide.md

 * Is reasonably comfortable using CLI apps.

 **Value proposition**:
-* manage contacts faster than a typical mouse/GUI driven app, allows teachers to manage their contacts of students and colleagues easily.
+* Manage contacts faster than a typical mouse/GUI driven app, allows teachers to manage their contacts of students and colleagues easily.
-* keep track of upcoming school-related meetings with students/teachers/parents.
+* Keep track of upcoming school-related meetings with students/teachers/parents.

 ### User stories